yevrah/mac-setup/README.md

 ## Step 3: Installing packages

-After you have copied that to your install script, we are now ready to install packages.
+We are now ready to install
+packages.
 If you have an existing homebrew system you can export your packages using `brew list > packages.txt`.
 You'll probably have some items that are no longer relevant, now is the time to cleanup this list.

+Note that there are a bunch of default packages listed in this repo - you may want ot change to suit your needs.

 You can now simply list a bunch of home brew isntalls using the following syntax